camptocamp/connector-exchange/docs/how_to/export_contacts.md

 Logged as a user for whom contacts sync is enabled, simply go on the customers/contacts and create a contact.

-On the customer form, the user has to binf manually this contact to exchange.
+On the customer form, the user has to bind manually this contact to exchange.
 The process to *bind* is showed in the following screencast.

 ![contact export](./images/exchange_export_contact.gif)